yongeazi143/EAZI-SMS/README.md

 # EAZI-SMS

-This Is a Simple Sms Web Api
+This Is a Simple Sms Web Application To Learn About Api